otto-de-legacy/jsonhome/README.md

 ## 3. More Features

+There are some more features like:
+* jsonhome-jersey: a Jersey based implementation of jsonhome.
+* jsonhome-registry: a standalone server used to serve json-home documents for different environments (develop, test, live).
+The registry is also able to aggregate multiple json-home documents into one single document.
+* DocController: a (currently only Spring-based) controller used to serve Markdown documents.
+* HtmlController: a (currently only Spring-based) controller used serve a HTML representation of your json-home, enriched with documentation.

+## 4. Project Status

+As of draft-nottingham-json-home-02, only two things are still missing:
+* accept-patch is not supported for Spring.
+We have to update to Spring 3.2 to implement this.
+* accept-ranges is not yet implemented.

+Draft-nottingham-json-home-03 should be published in a few days or weeks.
+This will open more 'to be implemented' features.

-A more complete support of the json-home spec is already planned, please have a look at the GitHub Issues.
-Release 1.0 should support the full specification, as soon as the specification itself will be final.
+A full support of the json-home spec is already planned, please have a look at the GitHub Issues.
+Release 1.0 should support the final specification.
+Until then, minor releases of the jsonhome project will be published.

-For example, there will be a separate module used to serve json-home documents that are aggregated from different sources.
-This is intended for situations, where your API consists of resources handled by separate servers.
-For example: a web shop, having a product-system and a separate order-system.

-Some things from the specification are still missing.
-Only "optional" information contained in the hints, but anyway.
-The missing parts will be added before release 1.0.

-## 4. Work in Progress!

-* The project is in an early state.
-Many details will change in the next weeks, possibly in an incompatible way.
-* The json-home specification is still a draft, it might change (and will be extended) itself in the next months.
-* This library does not yet fully support the current draft specification.
-* But: it is already working.
-You can use it to easily generate json-home documents for your RESTful Spring application.
-JAX-RS support is already planned and will be added to version 0.2 in the next few weeks.

 The library is actively used (and developed) at otto (http://www.otto.de).
+You may consider it as "Beta" software.

 ## 5. Licensing